 Grand Ole Opry

-The Ryman is a historic music venue located Downtown that seats 2,362 guests.
+The Ryman is a historic music venue located in Downtown Nashville that seats 2,362 guests.
 The popular music venue was originally built in 1892 as the Union Gospel Tabernacle.
-The Mother Church has hosted many world famous and well-respected musicians.
+The Mother Church has hosted many world-famous and well-respected musicians.
 Self-guided tours are available Monday through Saturday.

 Many nail salons in Nashville have caught on to the nail art trend.
 We all know a perfect manicure and spa day can make for some of the best pictures.
 Here are some of our top picks for photo-worthy nail salons and spas in Nashville.